SamPutnam/Index/README.md

-An index of past and current projects, ranked by last code commit.
+This is an index of past and current projects, ranked by *last code commit*.

-This metric does not count readme or non-code commits, so it correlates strongly with real codebase health (alive --> dead).
+As the name suggests, last code commit does not count non-code commits, so it correlates strongly with current codebase vigor.

 <br>
 **alive**: in development